dl1bz/pihpsdr-desktop/README.md

 # piHPSDR

-piHPSDR is a Open Source hamradio SDR application for Linux and macOS, primarily for use with SDR using the HPSDR protocol 1 & 2 and was initially developed by John Melton G0ORX/N6LYT.
+piHPSDR is a Open Source hamradio SDR application for Linux and macOS, primarily for use with SDR devices using the HPSDR protocol 1 & 2 and was initially developed by John Melton G0ORX/N6LYT.

 Lately Christoph/DL1YCF has continued the development of piHPSDR and add a lot of options, which hasn't include the original version, so DL1YCF's version is the most up-to-date version of piHPSDR.
 You can find his version here: